BrindleDigital/rentfetch/readme.txt

 = 0.15.2 =

 * Bugfix: fixing a situation where the word "available" could get cut off when italic in the floorplans grid
+* Feature: adding automated detection for whether property and floorplan links should open in the same or a new tab.

 = 0.15.1 =